aleixop/clean_amplicon_datasets/README.md

 ### Step 4: modify parameters

 You can modify the workflow parameters by editing the config file `config.yaml`, located in the root of the project.
+Remember that the default parameters are fine-tuned for eukaryotic datasets of the V4 region of the 18S rRNA gene.

 ### Step 5: run the pipeline